Basketball Reference Blog

 WS

-We already know that Klay has the record for most 3 pointers made in a game with 14 but he also has 2 other performances where he hit 12 3 pointers.
+We already know that Klay has the record for most three pointers made in a game with 14, but he also has two other performances where he hit 12 treys.

-On 6th February, 2023 Klay went off for 42 points, making 13 3 pointers in a 141-114 victory over the Oklahoma City Thunder.
-Later in the same month, the Warriors’ star went off for 42 points once again while making… 12 3 pointers once again!
-The entire Warriors’ squad went off that night making 26-37 attempts from 3 pt territory that night.
+On February 6, 2023, Klay went off for 42 points, making 12 three pointers in a 141-114 victory over the Oklahoma City Thunder.
+Later in the same month, the Warriors’ star went off for 42 points once again while making … 12 threes once again!
+The entire Warriors’ squad went off that night making 26-37 attempts from deep that night.

 Photo of Stephen Curry